Anderson991288/ECG-Signal-Processing/README.md

 ### Convert electrocardiosignal into 2D grayscale instead of traditional ECG.

-### Reference Paper : Research on Personal Identity Verification Based on Convolutional Neural Network
+ Research on Personal Identity Verification Based on Convolutional Neural Network

 a) Data structure conversion
  * transforming data from 1D structure of ECG signal to 2D structure data